PhotoArtTeam/PhotoArt/README.md

     * Opportunity for approving each of the albums

     * Used items
-         - Grid view for listing all of the albums
+         - Grid view for listing all of the albums and users
             1. Sorting
             2. Paging
+            3. Cache for the users for 5 minutes
          - Carousel for the detailed view of each of the albums
          - User Controls
             1. Carousel
+            2. User Grid

 #User Panel
     * Listing all approved albums